GARTHDEE FIELD ALLOTMENTS ASSOCIATION

-These pointers are taken from the annual letter (November 2016 Edition) which Aberdeen City Council distributes to all our allotment holders following our AGM and GM and the Council’s Allotment Guidance Notes.
-All allotment holders at Garthdee Field are members of Garthdee Field Allotments Association.
+These pointers are taken from the GFAA annual letter (November 2017 Edition) which Aberdeen City Council distributes to all our allotment holders following our AGM and GM and the Council’s Allotment Guidance Notes.
+All allotment holders at Garthdee Field are members of Garthdee Field Allotments Association (GFAA).

 There are two entrances to the site, the main vehicle entrance off Garthdee Road and a pedestrian entrance beside Pitfodels Road.
 The other vehicle access is adjacent to Pitfodels Road.
-The vehicle accesses have either a chain or low level barrier across the opening secured with a combination padlock.
+The vehicle accesses have either a chain or low-level barrier across the opening secured with a combination padlock.
 There is also an overhead barrier with a combination lock code.
-Please note that all combination locks on site have the same code.
+Please note that all combination locks on site have the same code (please ask).
 If you think you are last to leave the site any day please ensure that the chain and overhead barrier are locked.

 There are water taps at several places on site adjacent to the access tracks.
 Please be sure to turn off the tap when you’re finished.
 If a tap is faulty please advise a committee member.
 We usually turn off the water supply when the frosts set in and restore supply as soon as the frosts are past.

 At the top and bottom of the site are large storage bins for leaves and wood-chips.
 Please help yourself.
 We try to keep supplies available throughout the year.

 About once or twice a year we obtain a consignment of road planings to fill up any pot-holes on the site.
 When you see that the material is available please use it to fill in any pot-holes near you.
 We try to split the delivered load between the top and bottom of the site.